-Child birth is not only about making babies.
-It is about making mothers who are strong, competent, and capable – who trust themselves and know their inner strength.
+Childbirth is not only about making babies.
+It is about making mothers who are strong, competent, and capable – who trust themselves and know their inner strength- and a positive labour experience can add to that like nothing else.
 ‘Mental preparation is as vital as physical.
 The mind controls how the body responds’, says clinical hypnotherapist Maggie Howell.
 Research suggests that positive birth techniques can help shorten labour and is also less likely to require interventions.

 Labour doesn’t always have to be a traumatizing experience.
-Whether you’re a first-time mother or have been a mother already, practising some of these techniques can help you have a positive labour experience:
+Whether you’re a first-time mother or have been a mother already, practicing some of these techniques can help you have a positive labour experience:

 Indulge in Physical Activity

 Some of these exercises are recommended before and during labour to prepare your body for what’s to come:

 The experience of birthing is different for every woman.
 There are several optimal positions for labour.
 You may choose whichever makes you feel relaxed and comfortable.
 You can also ask your partner to massage your back to relieve your discomfort.
 Shifting your weight from one leg to the other while standing or walking can also help to ease the strain on your knees.
 Your doctor as KIMS Cuddles will provide you with a list of exercises to ease your aches during labour.